Frank Fay (comedian): Vaudeville

-He enjoyed considerable success as a variety artist starting around 1918, telling jokes and stories in a carefully planned "off the cuff" manner that was very original for the time.
+Fay enjoyed considerable success as a variety artist starting around 1918, telling jokes and stories in a carefully planned "off the cuff" manner that was very original for the time.
 He was one of the most analyzed comedians, with his timing and delivery praised.
-Jack Benny stated that he modeled his early stage character on Fay.

 He formed several partnerships, including with Lieutenant Gitz Rice and appearing as Dyer & Fay and Fay Fay & Co.

 During the 1920s, Fay was vaudeville's highest-paid headliner, earning $17,500 a week.
 He often played the Palace Theatre in New York City, sometimes once a month.

 Later, he was successful as a revue and nightclub comedian and master of ceremonies, arguably originating the form, and also appeared frequently on radio shows.
-He was cast in a bit part as master of ceremonies in the night club sequence of Nothing Sacred (1937).
+He was cast in a small role as master of ceremonies in the nightclub sequence of Nothing Sacred (1937).

 One of his most enduring routines, which he performed as late as the 1950s, was taking a popular song and analysing the "senseless" lyrics.
 It did not endear him to songwriters.
 For example, "Tea for Two":